Speccery/icy99/README.md

 # icy99
 TI-99/4A FPGA implementation for the Icestorm toolchain.

+Partially now merged with emard's tree.
+Namely the ESP32 and OSD support are now included, but the ESP32 cannot yet access the memory of the TI-99/4A as I am still using my serloader component for testing.

 2020-07-14 A couple of changes
 ==============================
 Tested these changes with ULX3S and Blackice-II boards.